 If you aren't sure how to trace primary source citations from secondary sources, contact TUL's History Librarian for help!

-TUL subscribes to all of the Oxford Research Encyclopedias (ORE) for History.
+TUL subscribes to all of the Oxford Research Encyclopedias (ORE's) for History.
 One of the great benefits of these ORE's is that every article includes a Primary Sources section that provides an overview of the most important archives, resources, and collections for the topic in question.

 Search the ORE that applies to your geographic region of study to see if it has entries that apply to your research topic: